 Date changes must be received at least two weeks before the new testing date.

-To cancel testing, contact the Public Safety Division as soon as possible.
+To cancel testing, contact the Municipal Affairs as soon as possible.

 Exam rewrites are only available to candidates who scored between 60% and 69% and must be completed within six months of the original exam date.